 You weren’t planning on retiring, but now you may not have a choice.
-Sudden retirement comes about when your company decides to eliminate your position, or maybe you need to be home to help take care of your family.
-Whether it's downsizing, rightsizing, layoffs, or something else, when it is you in that situation you call it sudden.
+Sudden retirement may come when your company decides to eliminate your position, or maybe you need to be home to help take care of your family.
+Whether it's downsizing, rightsizing, layoffs, or something else, when it is you in that situation, you call it sudden.
 Here are five things you can do to build a new plan of action if you're faced with a sudden retirement.

-One of the best things you can do when facing sudden retirement is seek the assistance of a qualified financial planner.
-I mean someone who is going to help you create a plan — not someone who is just going to try to sell you something.
+One of the best things you can do when facing sudden retirement is to seek the assistance of a qualified financial planner, someone who is going to help you create a plan — not someone who is just going to try to sell you something.
 Take the time to find a fiduciary financial planner who has your best interests in mind and then work with them to create a plan for your sudden retirement.